 The sum assured can be up to £5 million for level or decreasing cover.

 Although, for most, this level of cover is simply not necessary.

-As usual, your premiums will be calculated based on your age, health and smoking status.
+As usual, your premiums will be calculated based on your age, health and if you smoke.
 Along with the term length and the sum assured of your policy.